-2.2 Use of discount codes are restricted to the original recipient only, misuse of these codes will result is disqualification from this event and any future Run 4 Wales events – refunds will not be issued.
+2.2 Use of discount codes or promo links are restricted to the original recipient only, misuse of these codes will result is disqualification from this event and any future Run 4 Wales events – refunds will not be issued.

 2.3 Entry fees are subject to change and Run 4 Wales has the right to amend the price and to offer discounts during open registration.
 Refunds will not be given to those who have signed up at a different rate.

 3.1 A participant may withdraw free-of-charge (with exception of the processing fee taken by ACTIVE) up to two weeks after payment of the event fee, up until the transfer deadline date of Monday 18th March 2019.
 After this point, full refunds will be granted within the two-week cooling off period if that participants race pack has not yet gone into production (which is the stage at which the cost of their entry is incurred by the organisers).